gitfrosh/100-days-of-code/r1-log.md

 ### R1D64
 R1D64 #100DaysOfCode: Finally a productive day again, done some coding in the morning & evening and cleaned up my #MongoDB data mess.
 Also I introduced the awesome #dotenv lib in my project for managing environment variables.
 Good night, folks!

 ### R1D65
+R1D65 #100DaysOfCode: My app is somewhat ready for deployment but I'd like to finish the CI/CD chapter of @AndreiNeagoie's advanced #webdev course first.
+I need to explore build pipelines and related topics - should be exciting!

+### R1D66